 5.A.6 Potential New Requirements needed to support the use case

-[PR 5.2.6-001] The 5G system shall be able to support mechanisms to enable steering and splitting of UE's user plane traffic - of the same data session- across multiple beams of the UE, and optimally distribute user traffic between the two beams based on their transmission channel conditions (e.g SNR, loss, round trip time).
+[PR 5.2.6-001] The 5G system shall be able to support mechanisms to enable steering and splitting of UE's user plane traffic - of the same data session- across multiple 3GPP access (beams) of the UE, and optimally distribute user traffic between the multiple 3GPP access based on their transmission channel conditions (e.g SNR, loss, round trip time).

-[PR 5.2.6-002] The 5G system shall agree on the number of beams used to be used by the UE.
+[PR 5.2.6-002] Based on the subscription the 5G system shall agree on the number of 3GPP access shall be used by the UE.